 - 2.1 In developing this policy, the Board has consulted widely and given due consideration to the views of all those who responded to that consultation process.
-There are many organisations and people who have a stake in the leisure industry, including providers, customers, residents, law enforcers and the emergency services, all of whom have views and concerns that require consideration in the promotion of the licensing objectives. - 2.2 In administering its responsibilities in respect of licensing the Board believes that it is important that it does not operate in isolation.
-Due regard will be given to the policies and decisions of Shetland Islands Council. - 2.3 The Human Rights Act 1998 incorporates the European Convention on Human Rights and makes it unlawful for a local authority to act in a way which is incompatible with a Convention Right.
-The Board will have particular regard to the following relevant provisions of the European Convention on Human Rights in respect of its licensing responsibilities: - Article 1 of the First Protocol: that every person is entitled to the peaceful enjoyment of their possessions, including for example the possession of a licence - Article 6: that in the determination of civil rights and obligations, everyone is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal established by law and - Article 8: that everyone has the right to respect for their home and private life. - 2.4 The Board recognises its responsibilities under the Equalities Act 2010.
-The Board has adopted an Equalities Statement along with its Community Planning Partners. - The Board shall seek to ensure equality of access to its services and shall monitor its performance.
-The progress and aspirations of the Board and its Community Planning Partners in this area can be accessed in the Shetland's Equalities Mainstreaming Report and Equality Outcomes 2013-17 (http://devweb.shetland.gov.uk/about_introduction/documents/ShetlandsEqualities MainstreamingReportandEqualityOutcomes2013-2017.pdf). - 2.5 The Board will continue to work as an observer with the Shetland Alcohol and Drugs Action Team; the importance of such co-operation is recognised as part of the wider alcohol agenda.
+There are many organisations and people who have a stake in the leisure industry, including providers, customers, residents, law enforcers, health officials and the emergency services, all of whom may have views and concerns that require consideration in the promotion of the licensing objectives. - 2.2 In administering its responsibilities in respect of licensing the Board believes that it is important that it does not operate in isolation.
+Due regard will be given to the policies and decisions of Shetland Islands Council.

+- 2.3 The Human Rights Act 1998 incorporated the European Convention on Human Rights into United Kingdom law and makes it unlawful for a public authority to act in a way which is incompatible with a Convention Right.
+The Board will have particular regard to the following relevant provisions of the European Convention on Human Rights in respect of its licensing responsibilities: - Article 1 of the First Protocol: that every person is entitled to the peaceful enjoyment of their possessions, including for example the possession of a licence - Article 6: that in the determination of civil rights and obligations, everyone is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal established by law and Article 8: that everyone has the right to respect for their home and private life. - 2.4 The Board recognises its responsibilities under the Equalities Act 2010.
+The Board has adopted an Equalities Statement along with its Community Planning Partners.

+The Board shall seek to ensure equality of access to its services and shall monitor its performance.
+The progress and aspirations of the Board and its Community Planning Partners in this area can be accessed in the Shetland's Equalities Mainstreaming Report and Equality Outcomes 2021-25 (equality-outcomes-mainstreaming-report-2021-25 (shetland.gov.uk) and in the progress report (www.shetland.gov.uk/downloads/file/6789/equality-outcome-progress-report-2023).

+2.5 The Board will continue to work as an observer with the Shetland Alcohol and Drugs Action Team.
+The importance of such co-operation is recognised as part of the wider alcohol agenda.